oracle-livelabs/adb/atp-twitter-api/introduction/introduction.md

 ### Prerequisites

 This lab assumes you have:
-- An Oracle Always Free/Free Tier, Paid or LiveLabs Cloud Account
+- An Oracle Cloud Account
 - Familiarity with Twitter is desirable, but not required
 - Some understanding of cloud and database terms is helpful
 - Familiarity with Oracle Cloud Infrastructure (OCI) is helpful